 In 1990, cookbook author and educator Richard Grausman piloted a program in twelve New York City high schools to teach French cooking in Home Economics classes.
 His intention was to teach American youth about the satisfaction and value of home cooking.
 The schools were all inner-city high schools filled with underserved students.
 Grausman soon realized that too many of these students lacked job skills or college prospects.
 What they needed was preparation for jobs with a future, like those in the culinary industry.

-Today, C-CAP operates in seven locations across the country.
-New York City remains the headquarters while the other programs are Arizona (statewide); Chicago; Hampton Roads, Virginia; and the Los Angeles, Philadelphia, and Washington, D.C.
+Today, C-CAP operates in six locations across the country.
+New York City remains the headquarters while the other programs are Arizona (statewide); Chicago; Los Angeles, Philadelphia, and Washington, D.C.
 Regions.

 C-CAP provides cooking competitions for scholarships, job training and internships, teacher support, college advising, lifetime career guidance, and product donations to classrooms.
 We work with over 150 public high schools, 127 teachers, and 15,000 students annually.

 C-CAP was founded on my love for French cooking and my desire to help others.
 Little did I know that the combination would change the lives of so many young people.
 What pleases me most is to see our graduates, with successful careers, giving back in their own way.” – Richard Grausman